DaDanielL/Twitter_DataMiner/README.md

 1. [Install Python](https://www.python.org/downloads/)
 2. [Install Git](https://git-scm.com/downloads)
+3. Copy the link of the repository under the Code button
-3. Create a folder to store the files
+4. Create a folder to store the files
-4. Single-click the address bar of the folder in file explorer and type 'cmd' to access the command prompt
+5. Single-click the address bar of the folder in file explorer and type 'cmd' to access the command prompt
-5.
+6. Clone the repository by typing in   'git clone [insert the repository link you copied]'
-6. Create a virtual environment by typing in 'python -m venv venv'.
+7. Create a virtual environment by typing in   'python -m venv venv'.
-7. Activate the virtual environment by typing in 'venv\Scripts\activate.bat'.
+8. Activate the virtual environment by typing in   'venv\Scripts\activate.bat'.
-8.
+9. Install all the required packages by entering   'pip install -r requirements.txt'
+10. Lastly, enter   'python main.py'   to run the program.

 ---